Palestinian expulsion from Lydda and Ramle: Moshe Dayan raid on Lydda

 During the afternoon of 11 July, Israel's 89th (armoured) Battalion, led by Lt.
 Col. Moshe Dayan, moved into Lydda.
 Israeli historian Anita Shapira writes that the raid was carried out on Dayan's initiative without coordinating it with his commander.
 Using a column of jeeps led by a Marmon-Herrington Armoured Car with a cannon—taken from the Arab Legion the day before—he launched the attack in daylight, driving through the town from east to west machine-gunning anything that moved, according to Morris, then along the Lydda-Ramle road firing at militia posts until they reached the train station in Ramle.
-Kadish and Sela write that the troops faced heavy fire from the Arab Legion in the police stations in Lydda and on the Lydda-Ramle road and Dayan described "The town's [southern] entrance was awash with Arab combatants ...
-Hand grenades were thrown from all directions.
-There was a tremendous confusion."
-A contemporaneous account from Gene Currivan for The New York Times also said the firing met with heavy resistance.
-Dayan's men advanced until the train station where the wounded were treated, and returned to Bet Shemen under continued enemy fire from the police stations.
-Six of his men were killed and 21 were wounded.

 Kenneth Bilby, a correspondent for the New York Herald Tribune, was in the city at the time.
 He wrote: "[The Israeli jeep column] raced into Lydda with rifles, Stens, and sub-machine guns blazing.
 It coursed through the main streets, blasting at everything that moved ... the corpses of Arab men, women, and even children were strewn about the streets in the wake of this ruthlessly brilliant charge."

-The raid lasted 47 minutes, leaving 100–150 Palestinian Arabs dead, according to Dayan's 89th Battalion.
+The raid lasted 47 minutes, leaving an unknown number of dead, "perhaps as many as 200" accoridng to Benny Morris.
+According to Dayan's 89th Battalion, 100–150 Palestinians were killed.
 The Israeli side lost 6 dead and 21 wounded.

-Kadish and Sela write that the high casualty rate was caused by confusion over who Dayan's troops were.
+According to historians Kadish and Sela, the high casualty rate was caused by confusion over who Dayan's troops were.
 The IDF were wearing keffiyehs and were led by an armoured car seized from the Arab Legion.
 Residents may have believed the Arab Legion had arrived, only to encounter Dayan's forces shooting at everything as they ran from their homes.